 The U.S. insurance industry employed 2.7 million people in 2018.
 In 2017, it was valued at $1.2 trillion.
 Of these total premiums paid, 52% was on life insurance and 48% was on property/casualty insurance.
-Property/casualty includes auto, home, and commercial insurance, and totaled $558.2 billion in the same year.
+Property/casualty includes auto, home, and commercial insurance, totalling $558.2 billion in the same year.
 While health insurance is measured separately, the total insurance industry contributed $602.7 billion—about 3.1%—to the nation's gross domestic product in 2017.

-While these facts and figures demonstrate how large the insurance industry truly is, it’s important to understand how it has affected the U.S. economy in the past before being able to determine how it will impact its future.
+While these facts and figures demonstrate how large the insurance industry truly is, it’s important to understand how it has affected the U.S. economy in the past before being able to determine how it will impact the economy's future.
 With a potential recession looming over the U.S. economy, here’s what to know about the history, trends, and outlook for the insurance industry.

 Insurance and Reinsurance

 First and foremost, insurance is an agreement between you and a business to cover your financial risk.
 The company will pay your expenses if you experience an unlikely, but damaging or expensive, event.
 You may have to pay a deductible and other costs, and you pay the insurer a premium each month for this service.
 The insurer makes money even if the event doesn't occur.